Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The driver is put back into position mode by requesting a torque smaller than 0.0001 Nm.

-Hangprinter's "torque mode" will be implemented as a RepRapFirmware macro that depends on M569.4.
+Hangprinter's "torque mode" is implemented as a RepRapFirmware macro that depends on M569.4.

 ## M569.5: Closed loop data collection